home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 description: "Instructions to get Home Assistant configured."
 ---

-After your Home Assistant server is up and running, there are 6 simple steps to log into the device and see your devices.
+After your Home Assistant server is up and running, there are 5 simple steps to log in and see your devices.

-**Step 1**: type  http://homeassistant.local:8123/ into your browser.jjj
+**Step 1**: type  http://homeassistant.local:8123/ into your browser.
 ![Home Assistant preparation](/images/getting-started/onboarding_preparing_01_.png)

 {% details If that didn’t work %}